-Allergic Asthma that is caused by an allergic reaction to dust mites, pollen, mold, pet dander etc. It is also popularly termed as allergy-induced Asthma.
+Allergic Asthma is caused by an allergic reaction to dust mites, pollen, mold, pet dander, etc. It is also popularly termed as allergy-induced Asthma.
 It happens if you are breathing troubles during the allergy environmental conditions.
 Sometimes, food or skin allergies lead to Asthma symptoms.
-Though it is harmless inhaling allergens, at this stage it makes the life of Asthma patient more miserable.
+Though it is harmless to inhaling allergens, at this stage it makes the life of Asthma patients more miserable.
 Allergens enter the immune system, and the lungs become swollen and inflamed results in continuous coughing and wheezing.

 What are the main causes of allergic asthma?

 Inhalation of Allergens is the primary cause that leads to Allergic Asthma among people.
 As per ideas given by Doctors, the presence of allergens in the body makes the immune system react causes sudden allergic reactions.
 This causes breathing troubles, and the airways swell as the immune system tries to remove the allergen from the body.
 There are few causes for allergic Asthma:

 - Dust mites- Dust mites are an allergic reaction commonly found in house dust.
 These are tiny particles of tiny bugs which are hardly visible with naked eyes.
 The dust mist includes some allergies like sneezing and Asthma and runny nose.

 - Smokes that come out of factories- Due to a large number of factories, chimneys omit a lot of poisonous smoke that is harmful to inhale.
 It irritates the Asthma people to breathe.

 - Pet danders– Pet dander’s is composed with tiny skin shed of cats, birds, dogs, and other pet animals we have around us.
 Their furs and tiny feathers can be seen under a microscope, causing allergic reactions to Asthma.